Chapter 1 Binary diagnostic tests

 The study design determines the selection of study subjects from a population.
 In a case-control design, a diagnostic test is applied to a sample of diseased and non-diseased individuals, with a fixed sample size for both groups.
 In a cohort design, a diagnostic test is applied to a sample of subjects from the population of interest, and the true disease status is also ascertained using a reference test, the gold standard.

-The design of studies comparing two diagnostic tests is also important.
+Moreover, studies comparing two tests can have an unpaired or a paired design.
 In an unpaired design, each study subject is tested with only one of the two tests.
 In contrast, each study subject is tested with both tests in a paired design.

 1.1.2 Test integrity